Veldwin/EasySoft/README.md

 ## Version 2.0

-The version 2.0 has been released with the following improvements:
+The version 2.0 has been released with the following improvements :

-Graphic Interface
+### Graphic Interface

 Abandoning Console mode.
 The application is now developed in WPF under .Net Core 6.0.

-Unlimited number of jobs
+### Unlimited number of jobs

 The number of backup jobs is now unlimited.

-Evolution of the Daily Log file
+### Evolution of the Daily Log file

 The daily log file can be generate with a json or xml extension.

-Business software
+### Business software

 If the presence of business software is detected, the software must prohibit the launch of a backup job.
 In the case of sequential jobs, the software must complete the current job and stop before launching the next job.
 The user will be able to define the business software in the general settings of the software.
 (Note: the calculator application can substitute the business software during demonstrations).

+## Clone our project

-## Getting Started To get a local copy up and running follow these simple example steps.
+Getting Started To get a local copy up and running follow these simple example steps.
 But before anything else you should be sure to have Visual Studio 2022 in order to run the program.

 Once you will have set up your computer You will have to clone this project.